What to Know: Building or Renovating an Outdoor Deck

 Freestanding decks, also called floating or ground-level decks, hug closer to grade than attached decks.
 You can build these decks alongside the house or anywhere within the yard.

 Many municipalities don’t require building permits for outdoor deck designs less than a certain height above grade (often 30 inches) and not built over a basement or lower story.
 The deck area may not be part of an accessible route to either of these lower areas.
 The deck should still follow all applicable building codes.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Attached or fixed decks